stakater/mto-docs/content/console/hibernation.md

 - **Quick Presets:** Optional dropdown of preset schedules that auto-fill the Sleep and Wake schedules below.
 - **Sleep Schedule:** A cron expression in `MM HH DD MM W` (Minute Hour Day Month Weekday) format.
 - **Wake Schedule:** A cron expression in the same format.
+- **Browser timezone disclaimer:** Schedules run in the cluster's configured timezone, which may differ from the browser's timezone.
 - **Schedule Preview:** Shows the next occurrences of both the Sleep and Wake events for verification.

 Click **Create Schedule** to save.